my-creations/quiz-qr-code/README.md

 # 🎯 Real-Time Voting Quiz

 Interactive voting system with QR Code, timer, and real-time results.
-Completely free and hostable on GitHub Pages!
+Hostable on GitHub Pages with Firebase for real-time vote synchronization!

 ## ✨ Features